phase1geo/tke/doc/md/TKE Developer Guide/Syntax Handling/Example.md

 15. Highlight Tk keywords in a different color than Tcl keywords.
 16. Highlight Tcl/Tk option values in a different color than normal Tcl keywords.
 17. Highlight Tk window pathnames in the miscellaneous3 color.
-18. Highlight variables in the miscellaneous3 color.
+18. Highlight variables in the variables color.